 |

-| Wendelstein 40 cm telescope |
+Wendelstein 40 cm Planewave telescope (rotating dome during

 20 cm Coronograph

-A special 20 cm refracor, built by Zeiss-Oberkochen, was used until 1988 to observe the activity of the sun in white
+A special 20 cm refracor, built by Zeiss-Oberkochen, was used until 1988 to

 light, Haplha, and spectra.
-The telescope allows to place
+On can place

 special light stops (the so-called coronographic design which

-produces artificial solar eclipses) allowing to observe the solar
+allowing to observe the solar

 atmosphere under excellent atmospheric conditions.
 The telescope